secgroundzero/CS-Aggressor-Scripts/README.md

 ### Setup Slack and Webhooks

-To set up a Slack server and webhook, you can follow these guides on the [Slack website](https://api.slack.com/incoming-webhooks).
+ :information_source: To set up a Slack server and webhook, you can follow these guides on the [Slack website](https://api.slack.com/incoming-webhooks).

 ## Parsers